Evaluating the Utility of Conformal Prediction Sets for AI-Advised Image Labeling: Conclusion

 \section{Conclusion}

 Uncertainty quantification for deep neural networks (NNs) has been challenging due to their black-box nature.
-We evaluate whether communicating prediction uncertainty via conformal prediction sets can improve human decision-making in AI-advised image labeling.
+We evaluated whether communicating uncertainty via conformal prediction sets can improve human decision-making in AI-advised image labeling.
 We contribute the results of a large online experiment, in which we evaluate the utility of conformal prediction sets against status quo Top-$k$ predictions across a diverse range of stimuli, varied by in-distribution or OOD, level of difficulty, and set size.
 Our work shows that when the model is well-calibrated, a smaller prediction set is most beneficial, as larger sets can overwhelm users and decrease performance due to increased cognitive load.
-However, when the model faces unexpected OOD instances, larger prediction sets can be more useful than their Top-$k$ counterparts, at least when coverage remains high.
+However, when the model faces unexpected OOD instances that are also more difficult for humans, larger prediction sets can be more useful than their Top-$k$ counterparts, at least when coverage remains high.
 Our work sheds light on how conformal prediction sets can be used to rigorously quantify uncertainty for machine learning models in practical applications and outlines potential avenues for future research.